Lisa St Aubin de Terán: Life and career

-Her third husband was the painter Robbie Duff Scott whom she had first met when George MacBeth asked him to paint a portrait of her.
-After marriage in 1989 she and Duff Scott moved to Umbria, describing her life there in Venice: The Four Seasons (1992) and A Valley in Italy (1994).
+Her third husband was the painter Robbie Duff Scott, whom she had first met when George MacBeth asked him to paint a portrait of her.
+After marrying in 1989, she and Duff Scott moved to Umbria, her life there being described in Venice: The Four Seasons (1992) and A Valley in Italy (1994).

-In 1994, she presented "Santos to Santa Cruz", an episode of the BBC television series Great Railway Journeys travelling from Brazil to Bolivia, and wrote an accompanying article for The Times.
-Later in 1998 she visited Lake Garda and Lake Maggiore for an episode of the BBC Radio 4 documentary The Off Season.
+In 1994, she presented "Santos to Santa Cruz", an episode of the BBC television series Great Railway Journeys, about travelling from Brazil to Bolivia, and wrote an accompanying article for The Times.
+Later in 1998, she visited Lake Garda and Lake Maggiore for an episode of the BBC Radio 4 documentary The Off Season.

-In 2001 Duff Scott and de Terán separated and by 2003 de Terán had moved to Amsterdam and set up her own film production company called Radiant Pictures, through which she met her new partner, Dutch cameraman, Mees van Deth.
-A year later the couple moved to in Mossuril, Nampula Province, Mozambique.
+In 2001, Duff Scott and de Terán separated and by 2003 de Terán had moved to Amsterdam and set up her own film production company called Radiant Pictures, through which she met her new partner, Dutch cameraman, Mees van Deth.
+A year later, the couple moved to in Mossuril, Nampula Province, Mozambique.

 Lisa St Aubin de Terán has three children, including by her first husband a daughter, Iseult Teran, who is also a novelist.
+St Aubin de Terán lived in Mozambique until 2021, when she returned to London with a bag full of manuscripts, including her autobiography (Better Broken Than New) and two new novels, The Hobby and Kafka Lodge.

 The Terán Foundation

-In 2004 Lisa St Aubin de Terán established The Terán Foundation to help poor villages in northern Mozambique.
+In 2004, Lisa St Aubin de Terán established The Terán Foundation to help poor villages in northern Mozambique.
 She writes about this phase of her life in Mozambique Mysteries (2007).

-The Terán Foundation's first project, The College of Tourism and Agriculture (CTCA) in Cabaceira Grande, operated between 2004 and 2010 before it was sold back to the government.
+The Terán Foundation's first project, the College of Tourism and Agriculture (CTCA) in Cabaceira Grande, operated between 2004 and 2010, before it was sold back to the government.
 A second restaurant and guest house, Sunset Boulevard, functions on a non-profit basis as a training facility in Mossuril.
 The third building project, The Leopard Spot, was earmarked for construction in Milange, on the border with Malawi.